The depth of a permutation: Introduction

 \begin{thm} For all $n$, the pairs of statistics $(\des,\drop)$ and $(\exc,\dep)$ are equidistributed over $\mf{S}_n$.
 That is, In particular, \end{thm}

-We are also able to characterize, in terms of pattern avoidance, those permutations for which the lower and upper bounds for depth are achieved.
+We are also able to characterize, in terms of pattern avoidance, those permutations for which the depth equals length and those for which depth equals reflection length.
+Diaconis and Graham include these results without proof as Remarks 3 and 4 of \cite{DG}.

 \begin{thm} Let $w \in \mf{S}_n$.
-Then, \begin{itemize} \item $\dep(w) = \ell(w)$ if and only if $w$ avoids the pattern $321$, and \item $\ell'(w) = \dep(w)$ if and only if $w$ avoids the patterns $321$ and $3412$. \end{itemize} In particular, there are Catalan-many permutations for which $\dep(w) = \ell(w)$, and odd-indexed-Fibonacci-many permutations for which $\ell'(w) = \dep(w)$. \end{thm}
+Then, \begin{itemize} \item $\dep(w) = \ell_S(w)$ if and only if $w$ avoids the pattern $321$, and \item $\ell_T(w) = \dep(w)$ if and only if $w$ avoids the patterns $321$ and $3412$. \end{itemize} In particular, there are Catalan-many permutations for which $\dep(w) = \ell_S(w)$, and odd-indexed-Fibonacci-many permutations for which $\ell_T(w) = \dep(w)$. \end{thm}

-Achieving the lower bound here, $\ell'(w) = \dep(w)$, also turns out to imply $\ell'(w)=\ell(w)$, as discussed in Observation \ref{obs:2}.
-The permutations for which $\ell'(w) = \ell(w)$ were first characterized by Edelman \cite[Theorem 3.1]{edelman}.
-Here we see Edelman's ``unimodal" permutations in a slightly different guise, following work of the second author \cite{tenner rdpp, tenner patt-bru}, which provides a dictionary for translating between one-line notation of a permutation and reduced decompositions.
-The permutations for which $\dep(w) = \ell(w)$ are characterized directly; we also have a bijection with Dyck paths to help make the characterization more intuitive.
+The case $\ell_T(w) = \dep(w)$ also turns out to imply $\ell_T(w)=\ell_S(w)$, as discussed in Observation \ref{obs:2}.
+The permutations for which $\ell_T(w) = \ell_S(w)$ were first characterized by Edelman \cite[Theorem 3.1]{edelman}.
+Here we see Edelman's ``unimodal" permutations in a slightly different guise, following work of the second author \cite{tenner patt-bru, tenner rdpp}, which provides a dictionary for translating between one-line notation of a permutation and reduced decompositions.
+The permutations for which $\dep(w) = \ell_S(w)$ are characterized directly; we also have a bijection with Dyck paths to help make the characterization more intuitive.

 The in-depth discussion of the case of permutations begins in Section \ref{sec:perm}.
 In particular, Theorem \ref{thm:char} is proved in Section \ref{sec:char} and Theorem \ref{thm:equidist} is proved in Section \ref{sec:equidist}.
 Theorem \ref{thm:extremes} is a summary of Theorems~\ref{thm:hequalsl} and~\ref{thm:equivalent lengths}, proved in Sections \ref{sec:hequalsl} and \ref{sec:lequalsl}, respectively.